BenBrostoff/BenBrostoff.github.io/_posts/2014-05-26-general-jekyll.md

 <center><img src = "https://lh3.googleusercontent.com/-JP5YbBMsNQg/U4NVliccwQI/AAAAAAAAALs/nEwpt9NXTaE/w215-h152-no/jekconfig.png" alt= "jekyll"></center>

 From there, it's easy to fool around with config.yml, layouts and css to change your blog as you please.
 A massive amount of Jekyll work is posted on Github, so it's also easy to leverage off the work of your Jekyll predecessors.
-I cloned the [Scribble theme](https://github.com/muan/scribble) created by [Mu-an Chiou](https://github.com/muan) from GitHub and customized it a bit - thanks again Mu-an.
+I cloned the [Scribble theme](https://github.com/muan/scribble) created by [Mu-An Chiou](https://github.com/muan) from GitHub and customized it a bit - thanks again Mu-An.

 Since I migrated to Jekyll, I've found myself spending considerably less time on blog design and layout and considerably more time on writing.
 I'm biased, but I feel the quality of my writing on this blog has in part improved because of Jekyll.